hakyimlab/ukbrest/README.md

 Check out [the documentation](https://github.com/hakyimlab/ukbrest/wiki/Load-real-UK-Biobank-data) to know how to fix it.

+COMPLETE: The documentation also explain the SQL scheme used, so you can take full advantage of it.

 ## Step 3: Start
 Now you only need to start the ukbREST server:

 <pre>
 $ docker run --rm --net ukb -p 127.0.0.1:5000:5000 \
   -v /full/path/to/<b>genotype</b>/folder/:/var/lib/genotype \
+  -e UKBREST_SQL_CHUNKSIZE="10000"
   -e UKBREST_DB_URI="postgresql://test:test@pg:5432/ukb" \
   hakyimlab/ukbrest
 </pre>

+You don't need to specify the genotype folder (`-v /full/path/to/[...]:/var/lib/genotype`) if you are not going to use genotype queries.

 For **security reasons**, note that with these commands both the ukbREST server and the PostgreSQL are only reachable from your own computer/server.
 No one from the